-Procurement of Gas
+Procurement of Electricity

-- 5.1 In September 2009 the Government agreed to the procurement of electricity and gas via flexible purchasing in accordance with the recommendation of the Pan Government Energy Project.
-The recommendation was that all public sector organisations adopt aggregated, flexible and risk managed energy procurement though a recognised Central Purchasing Body, such as YPO. - Prior to the current flexible purchasing approach, electricity and gas were traditionally purchased through fixed price contracts.
-This was effective in securing best value when the energy markets were stable however in recent times the energy markets have become more volatile with wholesale price fluctuating massively and all indications are that this will remain so. - 5.3 Under a fixed term contract approach the Council would be required to purchase electricity or gas at the time the fixed term contract expires to ensure continuity of supply.
+In September 2009 the Government agreed to the procurement of electricity and gas via flexible purchasing in accordance with the recommendation of the Pan Government Energy Project.
+The recommendation was that all public sector organisations adopt aggregated, flexible and risk managed energy procurement though a recognised Central Purchasing Body, such as YPO.

+Prior to the current flexible purchasing approach, electricity and gas were traditionally purchased through fixed price contracts.
+This was effective in securing best value when the energy markets were stable however in recent times the energy markets have become more volatile with wholesale price fluctuating massively and all indications are that this will remain so.

+Under a fixed term contract approach the Council would be required to purchase electricity or gas at the time the fixed term contract expires to ensure continuity of supply.
 There is a risk that this coincides with a time when prices are high and therefore that the Council would be locked into a high price contract for the next fixed term period, usually 3 to 4 years.
 These arrangements typically involve volume tolerances, with take or pay terms.
-For this reason the Pan-Government Energy project recommended a flexible purchasing approach. - 5.4 Flexible purchasing means buying the annual requirement for electricity or gas in regular amounts in advance over a period (usually twelve months).
+For this reason the Pan-Government Energy project recommended a flexible purchasing approach.

+Flexible purchasing means buying the annual requirement for electricity or gas in regular amounts in advance over a period (usually twelve months).
 This enables purchases to be timed to avoid unusual market price spikes and also spreads the risk of price fluctuations.
 It does not guarantee that all energy is purchased at the lowest possible price available during a particular period but experience during the current contracts has shown that overall this approach has resulted in procurement at below average prices.

-- In addition, the aggregation of demand with other public sector bodies via the YPO energy consortium has resulted in further price advantages through economies of scale, a dedicated customer service and account management team and avoidance of take or pay contracts. - The Council's current contract with British Gas for the supply of gas is due to expire on 31 March 2017.
+In addition, the aggregation of demand with other public sector bodies via the YPO energy consortium has resulted in further price advantages through economies of scale, a dedicated customer service and account management team and avoidance of take or pay contracts.

+The Council's current contract with Npower for the supply of electricity is due to expire on 31 March 2019.
 Due to the requirement under flexible purchasing for the contractor to buy gas in advance it is necessary to put in place a new contract well before the end of the current contract to allow sufficient time for the benefits of flexible purchasing to be realised.
+Consequently YPO has undertaken an OJEU compliant procurement process to identify a supplier for the next contract period.